ArduPilot/ardupilot/libraries/AP_Scripting/applets/plane_follow.md

 will use when calculating the target altitude.
 See the definitions of these parameters to understand how they work.
 ZPF2_ALT_OVR will override the operation of FOLL_OFS_Z setting a fixed altitude for the following plane in FOLL_ALT_TYPE frame.

+To ensure the follow plane gets timely updates from the target, the SRx_EXT_STAT and SRx_EXTRA1 telemetry stream rate parameters should be increased to increase the rate that the POSITION_TARGET_GLOBAL_INT and ATTITUDE mavlink messages are sent.
+The default value is 4Hz, a good value is probably 8Hz or 10Hz but some testing should be done to confirm the best rate for your telemetry radios and vehicles.